-Operational Energy is concerned with the amount of carbon emissions associated with the building's annual operation.
-Developments should be aiming for net zero carbon - where energy on an annual basis is zero or negative.
+In terms of operational energy, Developments should be aiming for net zero carbon - where energy on an annual basis is zero or negative.
 A net zero carbon building is highly energy efficient and powered from on-site and/or off-site renewable energy sources.
 Developments should be designed using realistic predictions of operational energy to avoid performance gap in a buildings' energy use.